 Isn’t user-based pricing simple?
 Just count the users you want to protect and estimate the costs?
 Maybe.
 But have you considered the complexity of protecting a subset of total users just to realize that more users need to be protected in order to protect the SharePoint Online Sites to which the unprotected users have access.
 Further, will there not be added complexity of sizing and budgeting backup beyond M365 for your entire environment from VMs, databases, files, cloud, and other data sources?
 You’ll likely be mixing separate products and separate pricing models (per user, per VM, by capacity) which can get complex very quickly.
 With a comprehensive BaaS solution that provides capacity-based pricing it’s easier to buy one product, with one pricing model, and have the capacity shared across backups for all your data sources.

 “I already know how many users we have, how do I find out how much M365 data I have?”, you may ask.
 Don’t worry, it is easy to find out.
 Why not take a few minutes and save yourself a lot in M365 backup costs.
-Here’s how to find out how much data you are using in M365.
-And it’s just as easy to get started with backups with Cohesity DataProtect delivered as a Service — just Sign-Up, Connect, and Protect.
+For example, here’s how to find out how much data you are using in M365 Exchange Online and OneDrive.
+It’s just as easy to get started with backups with Cohesity DataProtect delivered as a Service — just Sign-Up, Connect, and Protect.
 You can sign up for a risk-free 30-day free trial.
 It’s easy to connect and register your M365 data sources, and DataProtect will automatically detect your data that needs to be backed up and have it protected in minutes.
 And while you’re at it you can test out backups for other data sources like VMs, databases, and files too.

 Try Cohesity DataProtect delivered as a Service today and see how capacity based pricing can be advantageous for your M365 backups.